iamkimyeonju/Game-Theory-with-R/02-Mixed Strategy Nash Equilibrium.md

 ### Example: Coordination

-Mixed stretegy Nash equilibrium for Coordination game is the probability of (0.5,0.5) again
+Mixed strategy Nash equilibrium for Coordination game is the probability of $(0.5,0.5)$ again

 <div class="math">